 Why Dublin is best for business meetings 2017

 Dublin is the perfect city for business because it’s easily accessible.
-The airport is rather big for a small city like Dublin and numerous planes fly in on regular base many times a day.
+The airport is rather big for a small city like Dublin and numerous planes fly in on a regular base many times a day.
 The main language is English, which makes it easy for people to ask for directions and to get around.
 Furthermore, Dublin uses the Euro as a currency, which makes it easy for European companies to have their meetings over here.
 Besides, if you are a European citizen, no passport is needed to enter Ireland.
-It is also a touch-point between the Unites States and Europe and makes it easy to settle here.
+It is also a touch-point between the United States and Europe and makes it easy to settle here.

 Urban life – good to get around

 Dublin is an international city and a hot-spot of Europe.
 Many workers from all over the world find their way here which makes it incredibly exciting to live here.
 Since the business is booming, the city also has become increasingly busy.
 The city features great social life opportunities.
-Restaurants, whether fancy or simple, are widely spread through the city.
+Restaurants, whether fancy or simple, are widely spread throughout the city.
 Dublin features numerous pubs and clubs for drinks and music venues belong to the standards as well.
 The city never sleeps and whatever time you decide to go out, you will always cross some people on your way.
-Furthermore, the public transport is impeccable.
+Furthermore, public transport is impeccable.
 Whether you prefer commuting by bus, train or tram, you will always catch one because they operate every few minutes.
-On the other hand, public transport is not cheap in Dublin but it seems to be the best option of traveling around, unless you like walking of course.
+On the other hand, public transport is not cheap in Dublin but it seems to be the best option of travelling around unless you like walking of course.

 Irish business is booming